drMurtadha/AI4FS/README.md

 For researchers and students, citation management tools provide a systematic approach to the challenging task of managing references.
 With tools like [**EndNote**](https://endnote.com/), [**RefWorks**](https://www.refworks.com/), [**Zotero**](https://www.zotero.org), and [**Mendeley**](https://www.mendeley.com), these software applications offer a comprehensive solution to organizing, tracking, and citing sources.

+### Managing a Systematic Review
+Systematic reviews are complex processes that require careful planning and execution.
+There are a number of tools available to help researchers manage their systematic reviews, including: Rayyan.
+It includes SysRev, Convidence, RevMan, Readwise, Obsidian, Colandr, The Systematic Review Toolbox, PRISMA-P, EQUATOR Network, and DistillerSR.